imgag/ngs-bits/doc/GSvar/sv_analysis.md

 * filter
 * sequence of the reference
 * sequence of the SV
+* GENES: all genes overlapping the SV
-* genes
+* GENES_BREAKPOINTS: genes overlapping the SV breakpoints
-* gene info: gene-specific information from NGSD
+* GENE_INFO: gene-specific information from NGSD
 	* gnomAD o/e score for LOF variants
 	* overlap with gene (complete, intronic/intergenic, exonic/splicing)
 * NGSD_HOM: how often the SV was seen homozygous in NGSD